kirarpit/connect4/README.md

 - AlphaZero is definitely a much superior algorithm and generates much better models which outperform other models generated by other mentioned algos.
 But it's less general and depends on perfect information assumption.

 # Conclusion
-Although, the initial goal was to just solve Connect4 in an unsupervised fashion but since I was experimenting with different algorithms I ended up implementing a basic framework for Reinforcement Learning algorithms.
-Feel free to fork, create an issue or make a pull request.
+This turned out to be a good summer project which gave me a lot of insight into how deep RL algos work.
+I hope newcomers don't have to spend too much time on understanding, implementing and debugging these algorithms by taking advantage of this repository.
+Feel free to fork, create an issue if there is something you don't understand or make a pull request!